namtvit07/pushpop/README.md

 ##### Twilio

-The `twilio` plugin gives you a DSL to specify SMS recipient information as well as the text itself.
+The `twilio` plugin provides DSL to specify SMS recipient information as well as the text itself.

 Here's an example: